 Click to read more on the requirements of the Danish Cookie Guidelines.

 8.1 What is the Belgium DPA?

-The Data Protection Authority (in French L'Autorité de protection des données - APD, in Dutch Gegevensbeschermingsautoriteit - GBA) is an independent supervisory body responsible for ensuring compliance with the fundamental principles of personal data protection.
-The Authority was created in December 2017 as a national Data Protection Authority.
+The Data Protection Authority (in French: L'Autorité de protection des données or APD; in Dutch: Gegevensbeschermingsautoriteit or GBA) is an independent supervisory body responsible for ensuring compliance with the fundamental principles of personal data protection.
+The Authority was created in December 2017 as the national Data Protection Authority.

 8.2 What are the Belgium DPA Cookie Guidelines?